 A more extreme approach would be to disguise the white spots with dental veneers.
 This may be a suitable option if you have issues with many teeth or the problem exists deeper in the tooth.
 Porcelain veneers are popular dental restorations used by people who are unhappy with the appearance of their smile.

 They are very thin shells secured to the front of a tooth to hide imperfections such as white spots.
 They also resist staining, maintaining their bright shade more easily and longer than your natural enamel.

 Is it normal to have spots on your teeth?

-It is not normal to have many spots on your teeth, but it is not uncommon.
+Many spots on your teeth are not normal, but it is not uncommon.
 Many people develop yellow, brown, black, or white spots on their teeth.
-You can prevent these spots from developing, and in many cases your dentist can cover or remove them.
+You can prevent these spots from developing; in many cases, your dentist can cover or remove them.

 What do dots on your teeth mean?

 Dots on your teeth may mean a variety of things.
 High fluoride levels, infection, vitamin deficiency, poor oral care, or excess plaque can cause white spots.
 Black or brown spots may indicate cavities, decay, or poor oral hygiene.

 Is the black dot on the tooth a cavity?

 Black spots on teeth may be a cavity, but this is not always the case.
 Black spots can also be staining or caused by something else.
 If you have black staining on your teeth and are concerned about the appearance, scheduling an appointment with your dentist is a good idea.